alanchrt/passup.js/README.md

 To-Do
 -----

-* Refactor into modular code base.
-* Settle on test runner and write unit tests (not for update methods in adapters, but for the passup.js core).
+* Settle on test runner and write unit tests (not for update methods in adapters, but for the passup.js core and modules).
 * Create `npm` package with `passup` command and publish to the registry.
-* Add CLI arguments.
-* Break adapters into separate repository for updating separate from passup utility.
-* Add error handling for failed attempts, with screenshot capture.
+* Create screenshot capture mechanism.
+Determine best approach.
+See #2.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/alanctkc/passup.js/trend.png)](https://bitdeli.com/free "Bitdeli Badge")